bpgould/learnthelittlethings/Tech-Literacy/Linux-And-Mac/Terminal-Skills/sed/sed.md

 The sed command, or Stream EDitor, can be a scary command for terminal beginners, and often an underutilized command for intermediate users.
 The documentation is quite long, cumbersome, and composed largely of error-related comments.

 The command is most commonly used to search, find/replace, or edit a file without the need to open it in an editor.
-If you thought vim was efficient - with sed you skip vim, and simply pipe the file into sed and re-format accordingly.
+If you thought vim was efficient - with sed you can skip vim, and simply pipe the output into sed and re-format accordingly.

 So, what's the catch?
 Like a lot of things in Linux... efficiency requires... regular expresssions.